-Following a pause owing to lockdown, construction has restarted on building a new training centre that will help SIM Pakistan workers reach more people with the gospel and create disciples in a country where Christians are in the minority.
+Following a pause owing to lockdown, construction has restarted on building a new training centre that will help SIM workers in a South Asian country reach more people with the gospel and create disciples in a country where Christians are in the minority.

 Managing a socially-distanced building site is a challenge according to one of our mission workers, but basement rooms have been built and work is ongoing on the ground floor of the new three-storey building.